How to train your dog to wear a harness

 Find out about choosing a harness, putting it on your dog, and helping them feel comfortable wearing one.

-Beagle-type dog running outside with ball in its mouth, wearing a harness
+Beagle-type dog running outside with ball in its mouth, wearing a yellow and black DT harness.

 Harnesses are a useful way to reduce the risk of neck injury, maximizing comfort and making walkies more enjoyable.
 You’ll still need to teach your dog to walk nicely on the lead so you can both walk together comfortably.